rifaterdemsahin/IoT/7_Semblance.md

 ### Possible Errors:
 - **Error:** `Invalid function name 'TumblingWindow'`
   - **Solution:** Verify that the syntax and function are supported in the specific version of Azure Stream Analytics.
+[Azure Stream Analytics Functions](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-stream-analytics-query-patterns)

 - **Error:** `Query processing error`
   - **Solution:** Check for missing or incorrect field names in the query that may not exist in the input data.
+[Azure Stream Analytics Query Language](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-query-language)

 ---